Dyvinia/BFPlusDocs/docs/details/starcards.md

                 <img loading="lazy" class="no-lb" src="../../assets/star-cards/trooper/specialist-quickdraw.png">
                 <div class="text">
                     <h4><b>Quickdraw</b></h4>
-                    <a>Upon successful shots with your primary weapon, your secondary blaster will become momentarily empowered, causing it to deal more damage to enemies.
-This effect cannot be applied to the same enemy for a short duration.</a>
+                    <a>Upon successful shots with your primary weapon, your secondary blaster will become momentarily empowered, causing it to deal more damage to enemies.</a>
                 </div>
             </div>
         </div>